History

 2003, Bicentennial of the School of Pharmacy

-October 14–17, 2003: celebration of the 200th anniversary of the School of Pharmacy.
+October 14–17, 2003: celebration of the bicentennial of the School of Pharmacy.
 Naturally, the IUP in Health Engineering took part in the festivities.

-In 2005, the IUP adopted the LMD system
+In 2005, the IUP joined the LMD system

 Starting in the 2006 academic year, the master’s program can be completed through an apprenticeship.
-The apprenticeship had proven to be extremely beneficial for the DRT, and the M2 program was structured in such a way that it could be completed through an apprenticeship.
+The apprenticeship had proven to be extremely beneficial for the DRT, and the M2 program was structured so that it could be completed through an apprenticeship.
 Each year, 20–25 M2 students take advantage of this option.

 To strengthen collaboration between UM1 and UM2 on the “Health Engineering” project, the first semester of the second year (Semester 3) is now largely held at UM2.
 Students then attend the School of Pharmacy full-time for Semester 4.

-In 2011, Ingénierie de la Santé celebrates its 20th anniversary
+2011: Ingénierie de la Santé Celebrates Its 20th Anniversary

 On October 14–15, 2011, the “Health Engineering” IUP celebrated its 20th anniversary:

-- Friday: professional seminar, followed at 6 p.m. by a public lecture (on health and wellness);
+- Friday: professional seminar, followed at 6 p.m. by a public lecture (on health and well-being);

--Saturday: lectures, alumni gathering, and discussion on the organization of the network;
+-Saturday: lectures, alumni reunion, and discussion on the network's organization;

 -Saturday night: the alumni reunion, with some of their teachers